SkillsFundingAgency/das-platform-building-blocks/README.md

         ...
     }
     ```
-3. Use the variable for the name parameter of the resource as follows:
+3. Within the properties section of the resource deployment section use the resource name variable for the name parameter of the resource as follows:

     ```json
     "parameters": {